Mileage guide

 Mileage records can reveal home-area patterns, work schedules, platforms used, and income activity.
 GigClaim is built around local-first recordkeeping so mileage, trip, expense, earnings, and tax-planning records stay on the phone.

-Website forms, support requests, app update signups, App Store subscription systems, diagnostics, or analytics may be handled separately.
+Website forms, support requests, product update signups, App Store subscription systems, diagnostics, or analytics may be handled separately.
 The key distinction is that in-app driver records are designed to stay local.

 Exports